Having trouble getting along with the super-aggressive, diva divorce lawyer you hired to overwhelm your spouse’s lawyer?

 Of course, you can always look for a new lawyer.
 But starting from scratch is expensive, and there’s no guarantee that it will solve the problem.
 So, before taking that drastic step, see if you can repair your existing relationship.
 Here’s what to do—and not do—to accomplish that:

-The Don’ts of Repairing Your Relationship With Your Attorney
+The Don’ts of Repairing Your Relationship With Your Divorce Lawyer

 First, avoid behavior that hinders productive partnering with divorce lawyers.